 Each year, Fellows are selected from a competitive pool of applicants and are invited to join the firm as summer associates.
 The fellowship program provides training and mentorship opportunities critical to professional development.
 Upon successful completion of the fellowship, Fellows have the option to return as second-year summer associates.

 Additional information about the program and other 1L opportunities can be found on our careers website.

-We recently sat down with MoFo Wetmore Fellow Jamis Barcott to learn more about his personal journey into the legal profession, as well as his experience here at MoFo as a summer Wetmore Fellow.
-MoFo’s 1L Wetmore Fellowship recognizes and supports the career development of promising law students of color, as well as LGBTQ+ law students.
+We recently sat down with MoFo Wetmore fellow, Jamis Barcott, to learn more about his personal journey into the legal profession, as well as his experience here at MoFo as a summer Wetmore fellow.
+MoFo’s 1L Wetmore Fellowship recognizes and supports the career development of promising law students of color, as well as LGBT law students.
 Fellows are selected from a highly competitive pool of applicants from the top law schools in the United States.
-With the addition of 10 1L fellows this summer, the firm has awarded 67 fellowships since the program’s founding in 2012.
+Since 2012, the firm has awarded 57 fellowships.